Fitzy1293/handyderivatives/README.md

 You  can add comments

 ## TODO
-Using sympy's imports takes up a significaant amount of time when the program first loads.
+- Importing things from sympy takes up a significant amount of time when the program first loads.
-Right now it's the main bottleneck.
-Maybe there's some way to do this faster.
+Right now it's the main bottleneck, maybe there's some way to do this faster.

-Add divergence.
+- Add divergence.

-## LaTeX PDF output
+## Sample PDF compiled for LaTeX document

 ![PDF-Example](https://raw.githubusercontent.com/Fitzy1293/handyderivatives/main/images/output.png)